 Depending on your geographic location, certain annual weeds can continue to grow during the winter.
 Some of these weeds include Poa annua (also known as annual bluegrass), common chickweed, purple deadnettle and henbit.
 Annual weeds typically emerge in the fall and winter and continue to grow actively in spring.
 After they flower in spring and disappear during the summer, they often return again in the fall or winter when seeds germinate.

-Pictured above from left to right: Poa annua grass, common chickweed, purple deadnettle and henbit.
+Pictured above from left to right: Poa annua, common chickweed, purple deadnettle and henbit.

 A pre-emergent herbicides, as its name suggests, is a category of herbicides that prevents weeds from appearing in the first place.
 The difference between a pre-emergent and post-emergent herbicide is that a pre-emergent herbicide should be applied before a weed grows while a post-emergent herbicide should be applied if you already have weeds in your lawn.
 The idea behind a pre-emergent is to apply it before weeds have time to germinate from seed.
 This prevents them from growing during the cooler months and reduces any time or effort spent removing them.